danmcgrath10/audio-visualizer/CONTRIBUTING.md

-# Contributing to Audio Visualizer
+# Contributing to EarGoo

-Thank you for your interest in contributing to Audio Visualizer!
+Thank you for your interest in contributing to EarGoo!
 This document provides guidelines and information for contributors.

 ## Table of Contents